 Loan officers evaluate, authorize, or recommend approval of loan applications for people and businesses.

 Logisticians analyze and coordinate an organization’s supply chain—the system that moves a product from supplier to consumer.
-They manage the entire life cycle of a product, which includes how a product is acquired, distributed, allocated, and delivered.
+They manage the entire life cycle of a product, which includes how a product is acquired, allocated, and delivered.

 Management analysts, often called management consultants, propose ways to improve an organization’s efficiency.
 They advise managers on how to make organizations more profitable through reduced costs and increased revenues.